Exclusive - U.S. expands China hiring probe to Morgan Stanley

 One source said that probe began based on information provided by a JPMorgan insider.

 The investigation has sent chills across global banks.
-It has become a common practice for investment banks to hire people with government connections.
-This is especially prevalent in China due to the role the ruling Communist Party plays in the country's business.
+It has become a common practice for investment banks to hire people with government connections, but this is especially prevalent in China due to the role the ruling Communist Party plays in the country's business.

 The SEC and criminal prosecutors at the Justice Department are examining whether hiring practices violated the Foreign Corrupt Practices Act, a U.S. law that bars bribes or special favours to foreign government officials in exchange for business.